meizabel/documentation/README.md

 *  **Choice of storage and deployment platforms.** The framework promotes writing code which does not depend on storage media or deployment platform.
 For example, you can start with JDBC-based storage and later switch to Google Cloud Platform Datastore by changing one line of the code. `TODO: link to the example.`

-*  **Open Source.** Permissive [Apache  License](https://github.com/SpineEventEngine/core-java/blob/master/LICENSE) allows to use the framework in closed-source projects.
+*  **Open Source.** Permissive [Apache  License](https://github.com/SpineEventEngine/core-java/blob/master/LICENSE) allows using the framework in closed-source projects.
 You are welcome to [contribute](/contribute/index.html) to the framework development.

 ### Get Started